cDask/board_game_marketplace/README.md

 - As a board game seller, I should be able to sign up so that I feel my listings are secure and cant be tampered with unless they have my login.

-- As a board game seller, I should be able to list my board game as a trade in case I would rather get a new game than to get cash.
+- As a board game seller, I should be able to list my board game as a trade, in case I would rather get a new game than to get cash.

 - As a board game seller, I want to be able to post my games with a choice of payment options so that I may choose a payment option im comfortable with.